 Start early – if you want.

-If you want to do this, make the decision and stick to it.
-Plan, create a calendar of your sales (what you’ll do and when), and then stick to it.
-If it’s three days before Black Friday and you want to launch your sales today, well then it’s too late.
+If you choose this route, commit to a meticulously planned schedule.
+Create a calendar of your sales (what you’ll do and when), and then stick to it.
+If it’s three days before Black Friday and you want to launch your sales today, you’re too late.
 But that doesn’t mean you don’t still have time to get ready for the rest of the holidays before the year is over.

-Planning well ahead is essential, so make the decision now, plan accordingly and commit.
+Planning well ahead is essential, so decide now, plan accordingly, and commit to it.

 Know your customers